 If you’re selling an Android, follow the instructions outlined in the guide here.

 In order to keep your privacy protected is to restore your phone to its factory default settings and remove any trails of your use.
-That's where a factory reset comes in.
+Here's how to clear an iPhone before selling by performing a factory reset.

 If you’re selling an iPhone, a factory reset option can be found under Settings > General > Reset > Erase All Content and Settings.